 The individual targets and the targets of the organizational unit are discussed during the annual review, which includes a transparent and clearly documented performance appraisal and the setting of targets.
-Employees and managers jointly agree on targets and tasks derived from the business and risk strategies.
+Employees and managers jointly agree on targets and tasks derived from the business, sustainability, and risk strategies.
 The targets must be specific and ambitious, and measurement criteria and deadlines must be defined.
 Target achievement is then evaluated.
 Remuneration-relevant targets are factored into the determination of variable remuneration.
 If an employee's remuneration was deferred in the past, the original level of target achievement is reviewed.

 Taking account of the individual targets and the targets of the organizational unit ensures that risk takers in the control units are remunerated independently of the employees in the divisions that they oversee.
 In the control units, the first, second and, in some cases, third management levels are classified as risk takers.
 The variable remuneration of employees in the CN wage sector and of some employees at the lower management level is based entirely on the achievement of entity targets.
 It was decided that this group of people do not have a material impact on the risk profile because decisions are generally made at a higher level or are made collectively within committees.

-The control mechanisms implemented mean that the employees have little possibility of influencing the achievement of variable remuneration and the fact that criminal intent would be needed in order to influence the entity targets, there is no conflict of interests for employees in the control units when the chance of higher variable remuneration is weighed up against the risk of criminal activity and its consequences.
+The control mechanisms implemented mean that the employees have little possibility of influencing the achievement of entity targets and one individual employee would not have any influence.